 Gjergj Kastrioti Skënderbeu: The Dragon of Albania

-Gjergj Kastrioti (1405?-1468) came from a noble Albanian family based in Krujë or a nearby village.
-His father, Gjon, ruled over north-central Albania and fought against the Ottoman invasion, but eventually had to submit to Sultan Bayezid.
-As part of the Devşirme [blood tax], a system that required Christian families to send their sons as tribute to the Ottoman court, the young Gjergj was taken as a hostage and trained in the Ottoman military school.
-He was converted to Islam during this time.
-After his education, Gjergj served in the Ottoman army and proved himself in many battles against the Greeks, Serbs, and Hungarians.
-He earned the title of Iskender Bey, which means ‘Lord Alexander’ or ‘Leader Alexander’ and has been translated as Skënderbeu in Albanian or Skanderbeg in English.
-It is believed that this name was given to him because of his military skills, which were compared to those of Alexander the Great.
+Gjergj Kastrioti (1405?-1468) was born into a noble Albanian family based in Krujë or a nearby region.
+His father, Gjon, ruled north-central Albania and initially resisted the Ottoman invasion but was eventually forced into submission to the Sultan.
+As part of the Devşirme system – the so-called ‘blood tax’, which required Christian families to send their sons as tribute to the Ottoman court – the young Gjergj was taken hostage and raised within the Ottoman military system.
+He was converted to Islam and trained in the imperial military schools.
+After completing his education, he served in the Ottoman army under Sultan Murad II (reign: 1421-1444 and 1446-1451), where he distinguished himself in campaigns against the Greeks, Serbs, and Hungarians.
+In recognition of his military skills, he was given the title Iskender Bey, meaning ‘Lord Alexander’, a reference to Alexander the Great.
+In Albanian, this became Skënderbeu, and in English, Skanderbeg.

-For 25 years, Skënderbeu successfully defended against the mighty Ottoman forces, who had already conquered Constantinople (now Istanbul) and large parts of the Balkans.
-He led his troops in 25 major battles, winning 24 of them.
-In general, his military abilities posed a significant obstacle to Ottoman expansion into Western Europe, and he is revered as a Christian hero who fought against the Muslim invaders.
-Legend has it, that his sword was so heavy that only he could wield it, and it was so sharp that it could cut a man vertically from head to waist.
-Similarly, the sound of his horse’s neigh was enough to instill terror in his enemies.
-Hence, when the Ottomans discovered his grave, they opened it and made amulets from his bones, believing that these would make the wearer invincible.
+For 25 years, Skënderbeu led a sustained resistance against one of the most powerful empires of the time, which had already conquered Constantinople (modern-day Istanbul) and large parts of the Balkans.
+Traditional accounts attribute him with 24 victories out of 25 major battles, though these figures are often debated and should be understood within the framework of historical tradition and later historiography.
+Regardless of the exact numbers, his campaigns significantly slowed Ottoman expansion into Western Europe.
+His legacy also grew into legend.
+Over time, Skënderbeu became a symbol of Christian resistance against Ottoman Islam in European memory, though this interpretation is partly shaped by later cultural and political narratives.
+Stories emerged describing supernatural aspects of his strength – such as a sword so heavy that only he could wield it, and so sharp that it could cut a man vertically from head to waist.
+Similarly, the sound of his horse’s neigh alone was sad to be enough to instill terror in his enemies.
+According to legend, when the Ottomans later discovered his grave, they opened it and made amulets from his bones, believing they would make the wearer invincible.

 ““Once, if I am not mistaken, I told you about Skanderbeg,” the Quartermaster went on.
 “He’s much talked about.
 He’s said to be the greatest warrior of our era, and he’s been called at one and the same time a lion, a renegade, a traitor to Islam, a champion of Christ, and who knows what else.
 As far as I can see all these epithets do apply to him, but I would prefer to describe him differently.
 To my mind he’s a man ahead of his time.
 We are striking at his visible part, but there is another part we can do nothing about, absolutely nothing, because it has escaped us already.
 For the moment he is dragging Albania into the abyss, believing that he is making his nation unattainable, in his own image, by making it also pass out of its own time into another dimension.
 He may well be right.
 It would be pointless for us to try to separate Skanderbeg from Albania.
 Even if we wanted to we would not be able to do it… “What he’s working towards,” the Quartermaster continued, “is to give Albania a cloak of invulnerability, to give it a form which casts it up and beyond the vicissitudes of the present — a metaform, if I may say, which makes it able to resuscitate, or to put it another way, he is trying to prepare his nation for another world.
 I don’t know if you follow my drift … He is trying to crucify Albania, as their God was crucified, so that like Christ, Albania will be resurrected.
 He doesn’t care whether it is on the third day, the third century or the third millennium after his death that Albania rises!
 What matters is his vision of the future …””